 Don't forget to check in with your doctor.
-He'll make sure you're ready for whatever activity you have in mind and let you know about any limits on what you can do.
+They'll make sure you're ready for whatever activity you have in mind and let you know about any limits on what you can do.

 Types of Exercise

 Your exercise plan should include:

 Aerobic exercise ("cardio"): Running, jogging, and biking are some examples.
 You're moving fast enough to raise your heart rate and breathe harder, but you should still be able to talk to someone while you're doing it.
 Otherwise, you are pushing too hard.
 If you have joint problems, choose a low-impact activity, like swimming or walking.

 Stretching: You'll become more flexible if you do this a couple of times a week.
 Stretch after you've warmed up or finished exercising.
 Stretch gently -- it shouldn't hurt.